-YEAR AMOUNT (000€)
+Year Amount (thousands of euros)

-2018 138,930 148,705
+2018 138,930

 2019 148,705

-2020 117,600

 Financial position

 The Group's borrowing position remains satisfactory.
 Leverage has increased in recent years as a result of the Group's growth and its consolidation as a leader in its business segments.